Medication, Heart Disease, and Your Teeth

 The best precaution is to ask your family physician if any medications he or she has prescribed can have a detrimental effect on your teeth or other oral structures.

 A condition called dry mouth is commonly associated with certain medications, including antihistamines, diuretics, decongestants, and pain killers.
 People with medical conditions, such as an eating disorder or diabetes, are often plagued by dry mouth.
 Other causes are related to aging (including rheumatoid arthritis), and compromised immune systems.
 Garlic and tobacco use are other known culprits.

 Dry mouth occurs when saliva production drops.
 Saliva is one of your body’s natural defenses against plaque because it acts to rinse your mouth of cavity-causing bacteria and other harmful materials.

 Some of the less alarming results of dry mouth include bad breath.
-But dry mouth can lead to more serious problems, including burning tongue syndrome, a painful condition caused by lack of moisture on the tongue.
+But dry mouth can lead to more severe problems, including burning tongue syndrome, a painful condition caused by lack of moisture on the tongue.

-If dry mouth isn’t readily apparent, you may experience other conditions that dry mouth can cause, including an overly sensitive tongue, chronic thirst or even difficulty in speaking.
+If dry mouth isn’t readily apparent, you may experience other conditions that dry mouth can cause, including an overly-sensitive tongue, chronic thirst, or even difficulty in speaking.

 Heart Disease and Dental Hygiene

 Poor dental hygiene can cause a host of problems outside your mouth-including your heart.

 Medical research has uncovered a definitive link between heart disease and certain kinds of oral infections such as periodontal disease.
 Some have even suggested that gum disease may be as dangerous as or more dangerous than other factors such as tobacco use.